-Grace Michel, Board Secretary
+Carolyn Smyth, Board Secretary

-Sierra Visher, Board Treasurer
+Sierra Visher Kroha, Board Treasurer

-Sierra Visher is newly involved with the Karen community.
+Sierra Visher Kroha joined the KOSD Board in February 2014 and has served KOSD as Board Treasurer since then.
 For the past several years she has lived in Nairobi, Kenya helping to start, scale and then manage a national public health program with Innovations for Poverty Action.
 The program successfully dewormed 5.9 million children in the first year of operations, and continues to be on track to eliminating intestinal worms as a public health problem in Kenya.
 She is excited to use her skills in program and operational development at KOSD and support the refugee community to thrive.
-She is currently the Director of Programs and Operations at San Diego Social Venture Partners, an organization that empowers engaged philanthropists and local mission driven organizations to make a positive change in San Diego.
+She is currently the Executive Director at San Diego Social Venture Partners, an organization that empowers engaged philanthropists and local mission driven organizations to make a positive change in San Diego.

 Ta Aye Wha, Board Member

-Ta Aye Wha has been one of the strongest female leaders from Burma in San Diego.
+Ta Aye Wha has been one of the most dedicated female leaders from Burma in San Diego.
 She lived in Mae La Karen refugee camp for more than 15 years before moving to the U.S. For cultural events for public education, Ta Aye Wha has been teaching Karen ethnic dances to younger generations since she moved to the U.S. in 2007.
 She serves the Community Leader Committee as Vice Chair.

-Jason Ro, Board Member
+Law Mae, Board Member

 Maung Tin Win, Board Member

-Pleh Paw, Board Member
+Bu Lai, Board Member

-Ta Lue, Board Member
+Nue Nue, Board Member